-It’s time to be sensible about our houses and start making decisions that stack up with the facts.
+It’s time to be sensible about our houses and make decisions that stack up with the facts.

 Why Do Re-Cladding Companies and Councils Want Houses Re-Clad?

 The answer to the first part is obvious.
-These companies, and the consultants who refer homeowners to them are set up to promote re-cladding and this business is worth hundreds of millions of dollars.
+These companies, and the consultants who refer homeowners to them are set up to promote re-cladding.
+This business is worth hundreds of millions of dollars.
 They offer no alternatives, so re-cladding is recommended for any plaster-clad house with even a few minor issues.
 We have seen dozens of instances where a full re-clad has only revealed a couple of small leaks.

 The question of why the councils want you to re-clad is a little more complex but maybe even more insidious.
-On the surface, the process of designing a re-clad, obtaining a building consent, having council inspections then having a new Certificate of Code Compliance makes total sense and ensures that the re-clad house has cavity construction, is weathertight and meets a reasonable durability standard.
+On the surface, the process of designing a re-clad, obtaining a building consent, having council inspections then having a new Code Compliance Certificate makes total sense.
+The re-clad house has cavity construction, is weathertight and meets a reasonable durability standard.

 Behind all of this though is Council’s knowledge of the potential liability for issuing consents and CCCs in the first place for buildings that are likely to leak and rot prematurely.
 Now, when they process consents for re-clads, they ensure as far as they possibly can that all of the defective work that they approved 20 or more years ago is now gone.
 That is one reason why re-clads are so expensive – you are paying to fix all of those bad design, construction and material decisions that the council should never have passed in the first place.

-However, the opportunities now of holding the council to account are slim, so how do homeowners keep their houses safe while avoiding the re-clad?
+However, now it’s to late to hold the council to account.
+Homeowners are on their own.
+So how do they keep their houses safe while avoiding the re-clad?

 Re-Cladding Doesn’t Fix The Biggest Problem

-However, the biggest underlying defect, not fixed by re-cladding, is the defective undertreated or untreated timber used for the framing.
-During the re-clad, any decayed or discoloured timber is replaced and any ‘good’ remaining timber is treated with a brush on boron treatment, which experiments have shown is not effective at controlling decay if there is another leak.
+However, the biggest underlying defect, not fixed by re-cladding, is the defective undertreated or untreated timber.
+During the re-clad, any decayed or discoloured timber is replaced and any ‘good’ remaining timber is treated with a brush on boron treatment.
+Experiments show this is not very effective at controlling decay if there is another leak.

-That’s right, you may spend hundreds of thousands of dollars on a re-clad, but much of the structure of the house is still defective and vulnerable to decay.
+That’s right.
+You spend hundreds of thousands on a re-clad, but much of the structure of the house is still defective and vulnerable to decay.

 The Mature Approach To Maintaining Plaster-Clad Houses

-But what if all of the leaks in the house could be located and the damage to the timber is only minor?
+But what if you could locate and repair all of the leaks in the house and the damage to the timber is only minor?

-And what if the leaks could be stopped and any decay killed off?
+And what if you could stop the leaks and kill off any decay?

-And what if the timber could be treated so that it won’t rot in the future?
+And what if you could treat the timber so it won’t rot in the future?

-And what if there was a monitoring system in the house that gave an early warning if any new leaks started?
+And what if you could monitoring the house in case any new leaks started?

 Would you really want to spend money on a re-clad, when for a tiny fraction of the cost you could still have a safe, dry house?

-What if there was proof for potential buyers that the house doesn’t leak, isn’t rotting and can be maintained indefinitely.
+What if you could prove to potential buyers that the house doesn’t leak, isn’t rotting and can be maintained indefinitely.

 If all of these “ifs” were true, should there still be a ‘stigma’ attached to the house when it comes time to sell?

-Wouldn’t this be a more mature way of approaching the issue rather than automatically assuming the house needs a re-clad?
+Wouldn’t this be a more mature way of approaching the issue rather than automatically assuming the house needs re-cladding?

-Now we are not saying that you never need to re-clad because for some houses there just is no alternative, however this should be a last resort rather than the default approach.
+We aren’t suggesting that re-cladding is never needed because for some houses there just is no alternative.
+However this should be a last resort rather than the default approach.

-In 2005, the Moisture Detection Company patented the Mdu Moisture Detection Probes which have been installed discretely through the skirting boards in thousands of NZ homes.
-This is the most sophisticated, accurate, moisture monitoring system available, and like the best products, it is simple and cost effective.
+In 2005, the Moisture Detection Company patented the Mdu Moisture Detection Probes, installed discretely through the skirting boards in thousands of NZ homes.
+This is the most sophisticated, accurate, moisture monitoring system available, and is simple and cost effective.

-Once the probes are in all locations where there may be a weathertightness risk, you have detailed information on any wet framing, any decay and what, if any timber treatment was used.
+Once the probes are in all weathertightness risk locations , you have detailed information on any wet framing, any decay and what, if any timber treatment was used.

-From that position of knowledge, you can make an informed decision about what to do next; do nothing, do targeted repairs and treatment, or go on for the full re-clad.
+From that position of knowledge, you make informed decisions about what to do next; do nothing, do targeted repairs and treatment, or go on for the full re-clad.